 Since the establishment of the position, six individuals have held the office of Financial Advisor:

-Robert P. Adelman (1973-81).
+Robert P. Adelman (1973-1981).
 Adelman was a member of the North Shore Unitarian Society of Plandome NY, where he had served in many leadership positions, including president and finance committee chair (now called the Unitarian Universalist Congregation at Shelter Rock, New York).
 An attorney and financial manager, he was the Vice President and Chief Financial Officer of Rockefeller Center at the time of his election and had previously served as the Chief Financial Officer of the New York State Urban Development Corporation.
 After his service as Financial Advisor, he continues to be active as a board member of the Liberal Religious Charitable Society.

-Robert T. Lavender (1981-89).
+Robert T. Lavender (1981-1989).
 Lavender is a member of the Unitarian Church in Westport, Connecticut, where he had served as trustee and treasurer, among other positions.
 He is a financial consultant and attorney, and a former Vice President of the Irving Trust Company.
 He had also been active as a trustee of the Metro New York District and on the Beacon Press Review Committee.
 After his service as Financial Advisor, he served as chair of the special UUA Committee on Ministerial and Church Staff Compensaton and chair of the Mid Atlantic Regional Sub-Committee of the Ministerial Fellowship Committee.
 You can read his reflections on his career with the UUA and finance at his blog, Financial Advice, Freely Given.

-Arnold W. Bradburd (1989-97).
+Arnold W. Bradburd (1989-1997).
 Bradburd is a member of the Church of the Restoration (Unitarian Universalist) of Philadelphia, Pennsylvania and had served for five years as a member of the UUA Board of Trustees (representing the Joseph Priestley District) prior to his election as Financial Advisor.
 Originally an accountant by training, he is the chairman and treasurer of the Interstate Steel Supply Company.
 After his service as Financial Advisor, he continued to be active as a member of the Congregational Properties & Loan Commission and of the board of the Unitarian Universalist Service Committee

-Dan Brody (2005-present).
+Dan Brody (2005-2013).
 Brody is a member of the First Unitarian Society in Newton, Massachusetts, where he has served as chair of the Board of Investment.
 He is vice president of The Keefe Company, an urban planning and real estate development firm in Boston.
 He was previously chief financial officer for Harvard's John F. Kennedy School of Government, and Deputy State Budget director for the Commonwealth of Massachusetts.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.